cube-js/cube/docs/content/Configuration/Downstream/PowerBI.md

 <WarningBox heading={`Power BI support is in preview`}>

-Power BI support is in preview, not all features and requests may work on this point.
+Power BI support is in preview, not all features and requests may work at this point.

 </WarningBox>